We are responsible for making sure that the people of Rotherham have the health care services they need.

 The Clinical Commissioning Group (CCG) works for the people of Rotherham buying the health services that they need.

 There are 31 GP practices in Rotherham, who are all members of the Clinical Commissioning Group.
-We work very closely with Rotherham Metropolitan Borough Council to make sure that health and social care is linked together whenever possible.
+We work very closely with Rotherham Metropolitan Borough Council (RMBC) to make sure that health and social care is linked together whenever possible.

 The CCG works with a range of providers to make sure that health services meet the needs of local people.
 The main providers for Rotherham are Rotherham NHS Foundation Trust, Rotherham Doncaster and South Humber NHS Foundation Trust, Sheffield Teaching Hospitals NHS Foundation Trust and Rotherham Metropolitan Borough Council.